-Co-operative audit may be defined as an examination of accounts and enquiry into the affairs of the society in order to ascertain the correctness of accounts and the extent to which the activities of societies were useful in promoting the socioeconomic and welfare of its members through the satisfaction of their needs in accordance with the principles of co-operation.
+Co-operative audit may be defined as an examination of accounts and enquiry into the affairs of the society in order to ascertain the correctness of accounts and the extent to which the activities of societies were useful in promoting the socio-economic and welfare of its members through the satisfaction of their needs in accordance with the principles of co-operation.
 It is both financial audits as well as administrative audit must also ensure objectivity and independence of audit.
-But cooperatives audit must also ensure examination of the activities of the society beyond financial audit so as to ascertain how far the society has been able to carry on the business on sound cooperatives lines and has secured the material and moral improvement of its members, so the staff entrusted with audit should have a right type of attitude and training.
-They should possess a cooperatives.
+But co-operatives audit must also ensure examination of the activities of the society beyond financial audit so as to ascertain how far the society has been able to carry on the business on sound cooperatives lines and has secured the material and moral improvement of its members, so the staff entrusted with audit should have a right type of attitude and training.
+They should possess a cooperative background and an appropriate outlook in relation to the working of cooperatives.
 The idea of co-op, Audit is to ensure management in accordance with sound business principles or prudent commercial practices.

-The Accounts every cooperative Society is required to be audited at least once in each co-operative year at the expense of the society.
+The Accounts every cooperative Society / FPO Cooperatives is required to be audited at least once in each co-operative year at the expense of the society.
 The Registrar of cooperative Audit is responsible for audit.